-Beyond high school graduation, data on college-going rates (CGR) from the 2017-18 school year show notable racial disparities, as reported in the CNA.
-While 70.4% of White SFUSD graduates went to college, the CGR for Black/African American students was 51.3% and Hispanic/Latinx SFUSD graduates had a 50.6% CGR; Pacific Islander students had only a 41.5% rate of going to college.
-Moreover, nearly half of SFUSD graduates who enroll in college have not completed a degree or certificate six years after college enrollment.
-Clearly, many need support not only to enroll in college, but to succeed once they get there.
+14CDE estimates that less than 1% of students in California identify as American Indian/Alaska Native.
+15California Department of Education, "Five-Year Cohort Graduation Rate - Statewide," DataQuest, students had only a 41.5% rate of going to college.
+Moreover, nearly half of SFUSD graduates who enroll in college have not completed a degree or certificate six years after college enrollment.17 Clearly, many need support not only to enroll in college, but to succeed once they get there.